 Because of these similarities many borrowers often make the mistake of thinking they are the same.
 However, there is one big difference between the two loans and this one difference can have a huge impact on your overall debt.

 When you take a subsidized federal loan, the federal government pays the interest on the loan from the time it is disbursed till 6 months after you graduate (called the grace period) as long as you remain enrolled in school with at least a half-time status.
 In other words, you don’t have to worry about accruing interest in that time.
 That means that by the time you graduate and pass the grace period, you have less debt to repay.
 Student loan interest adds up quickly, so having the government cover the interest while you’re still in school and half a year after graduating is incredibly helpful.

-However, since unsubsidized loans are not based on demonstrated financial need (unlike subsidized loans, which are), the amount you can take out with an unsubsidized loan is much higher than its counterpart.
+However, since unsubsidized loans are not based on demonstrated financial need (unlike subsidized loans, which are).
+Thus, the amount you can take out with an unsubsidized loan is much higher than its counterpart.
 Additionally, unsubsidized loans are available to both graduate and undergraduate students, while subsidized loans are only for undergrads.

 So Which Should I Pick?

 Generally speaking, undergraduate students should look at pursuing a subsidized loan first.
 But with proper financial planning, an unsubsidized loan isn’t as terrible as you might think.
 Regardless of which one you pick, only take out as much loans as you need and not any more.
 The less debt you have when you graduate, the sooner you can save more money, make bigger purchases (such as buying a home), and of course, the less you’ll have to repay.

 Use College Raptor’s free Student Loan Finder to compare lenders and interest rates side by side!